PowerShell/DSC/docs/reference/schemas/outputs/resource/list.md

 ### directory

 Represents the path to the folder containing the resource's manifest on the machine.
-For resources made available through a provider, this property identifies the path to the folder containing the file that defines the resource instead.
+For resources made available through an adapter, this property identifies the path to the folder containing the file that defines the resource instead.

 ```yaml